What to Expect in a California CDTFA Sales Tax Audit

 👉 Schedule your free audit strategy call now

-• How long does a CDTFA audit take?
+How long does a typical CDTFA sales tax audit take?

-• What if I disagree with the auditor?
+What should I do if I disagree with the CDTFA auditor’s findings?

 📣 About the Author